Injured by a negligent doctor? a medical malpractice lawyer can help

-At Napoli Shkolnik, PLLC, we believe that doctors, nurses, surgeons, anesthesiologists and all others in the medical field should be held accountable for their actions.
-We represent patients who have been injured because of the recklessness, negligence or wrongdoing of medical professionals.
-We also assist families who have lost loved ones to medical errors.
+Medical malpractice lawsuits are among the most complex of all injury cases.
+They are also particularly disheartening because they are filed against the very professionals who are supposed to protect our health and well-being.
+In other professions, an act of negligence or wrongdoing may not cost the life of another person.
+In the medical field, doctors and other healthcare professionals deal with the lives of patients on a daily basis.
+We trust physicians to provide effective and safe medical care, however mistakes can and do happen frequently.
+If a physician's negligence caused you or a loved one's catastrophic injury, medical malpractice attorneys can help hold the negligent party accountable for your losses.
+At Napoli Shkolnik, PLLC, we believe that doctors, nurses, surgeons, anesthesiologists, and all others in the medical field should be held accountable for their actions.
+Our medical negligence attorneys represent patients who have been injured because of the recklessness, negligence, or wrongdoing of medical professionals.
+We also assist families who have lost loved ones to medical errors by physicians.
 With a New York medical malpractice lawyer at our firm on the case, a patient and his or her family can feel confident that their rights will be asserted and their interests protected to the fullest extent.

 What is medical malpractice?

 Medical malpractice may be described as a medical professional’s act or inaction, which constitutes a failure to provide a standard level of care and therefore causes harm to a patient.
 Professionals in the healthcare field are held to a high standard when it comes to patient treatment and care.
-They must exercise due diligence and apply all of their training and knowledge in examining, diagnosing and treating patients.
+They must exercise due diligence and apply all of their training and knowledge in examining, diagnosing, and treating patients.
 When doctors do not do so, they may inadvertently cause serious injuries to patients.

 Anesthesia Error The administration of anesthesia and monitoring of a patient during a surgical procedure is a delicate process.
 The proper amount of medication must be used and the patient must be watched carefully to ensure the anesthesia is working properly.
 Unfortunately, errors in this area of medicine occur, resulting in traumatic injuries to unsuspecting patients.

-A birth injury may include any type of injury to mother or baby before, during or after labor or childbirth.
+Birth Injury A birth injury may include any type of injury to mother or baby before, during or after labor or childbirth.
 A delayed cesarean section, for example, may result in a lack of oxygen to the baby’s brain and lead to developmental delays or other problems.

 Erb’s Palsy This is a condition that causes arm paralysis because of injury to the brachial plexus nerves, which extend through the neck and shoulder.
 Shoulder dystocia, where a baby’s shoulder becomes stuck behind the pubic bone during childbirth, is one of the possible causes of Erb’s palsy.
 Problems during the birthing process may be linked to negligence on behalf of doctors.

-The incorrect diagnosis of an injury or illness is a particularly dangerous form of medical malpractice.
+Medical Misdiagnosis The incorrect diagnosis of an injury or illness is a particularly dangerous form of medical malpractice.
 If a medical condition is incorrectly diagnosed, a patient may receive the wrong treatment or may even be discharged when suffering from a potentially life-threatening condition.
 In order to make the right diagnoses, doctors must be thorough when conducting routine examinations and examining patients who are complaining of certain symptoms.

-Nurse Error Registered nurses and licensed vocational nurses are medical professionals and are therefore held to the same standard when it comes to patient care.
+Nurse Error Registered nurses and licensed vocational nurses are medical professionals and are held to the same standard when it comes to patient care.
 Some examples of nursing malpractice include medication errors, failing to monitor a patient, delaying or failing to respond to a patient in need, improperly performing a procedure and forgetting to note a patient’s symptoms or condition on the patient’s medical chart.
 A patient injured by a negligent or careless nurse may be able to take legal action against the hospital or medical facility that employs the nurse.

-Contact Napoli Shkolnik, PLLC for a Free Case Review
+Contact Napoli Shkolnik PLLC for a Free Case Review